cavalab/proportional-multicalibration/README.md

 We transform the text variable 'cheifcomplaint' using bag of words.
 Specifically, we one-hot encoded all of the vocabulary(using top 100 only), and treated the rest as the infrequent symptoms.

+Also note that to deal with cheifcomplanit, I used the latest feature of sklean's one-hot encoding to encode infrequent features, so mostly like you will need to update your scikit-learn to run this with this command: !pip install -U scikit-learn

 We also tried one-hot encoding other categorical variables including admission_type,admission_location,language,insuance,martial status, and ethnicity.